cs4404-mission1/writeup/README.md

 **Authenticity**: If the authenticity of voters is not properly verified in an online voting system, a single actor could vote multiple times, thus unduly influencing the outcome and invalidating the election.

 **Integrity**: If the integrity of an election is compromised in any way, the core of the entire political system is compromised.
 Results may include a corrupt or harmful figure or group coming to power.
-In fact, even unfounded claims of electoral integrity violations can cause significant political turmoil (see: United State of America)
+In fact, even unfounded claims of electoral integrity violations can cause significant political turmoil (see: United States of America)

+**Availability**: If an attacker is able to bring the system offline or compromise its ability to carry out one of its functions, the election results are invalid as it can no loger be assured that every citizen's vote was properly counted.

 ### Ways in which these goals can be violated
 **Confidentiality**: If the database system recorded which user ID voted for which candidate to ensure authenticity, a leak of that database would violate confidentiality.
 A similar issue could be presented when using time stamps; if a system logs that a user logs in and that a vote is cast at the same instant, a threat actor could correlate these events.
 Confidentiality could also be violated if the webserver used insecure HTTP communications with its clients, either by design or by a downgrade attack.